dbrad5683/histogram_equalization/README.md

 Compile with make from within the corresponding directory.

 ### Single Run Instructions
 Run with ./histogram_equalization image.jpg from within the corresponding directory.
 Specify any JPEG file.
 Produces out.jpg.
+For the OpenMP version, set the OMP_NUM_THREADS environment variable as desired before running.

 ### Batch Run Instructions
 Submit histogram_equalization.bash to bsub from within the corresponding directory.
 This is how all timing measurements were made.